 The failure of the UN Security Council (UNSC) to protect civilians from mass atrocity crimes – genocide, war crimes, ethnic cleansing and crimes against humanity – has severely impaired its credibility in the eyes of the wider UN membership and the public.

-Since October 2011 the veto has been exercised eight times by two of the UNSC's permanent members – Russia (eight) and China – (six, plus one abstention) on resolutions meant to address crimes against humanity and war crimes committed against the Syrian people.
-The Syrian conflict is now in its seventh year and has consumed over 460,000 lives.
+Since October 2011 the veto has been exercised twelve times by two of the UNSC's permanent members – Russia (twelve) and China – (six, plus one abstention) on resolutions meant to address crimes against humanity and war crimes committed against the Syrian people.
+The Syrian conflict is now in its eighth year and has consumed over 460,000 lives.
 Those vetoes undermined the legitimacy of the UNSC, shielded perpetrators from accountability and cost lives.

 Over the past few years there has been growing momentum around calls for the UNSC to voluntarily refrain from using veto in atrocity situations.
 Over 120 governments - in addition to two UN observer missions - have supported calls for veto restraint or a code of conduct.
 The Global Centre for the Responsibility to Protect has been working closely with civil society organizations and member states in issuing joint calls for restraint.